conwetlab/ckanext-datarequests/README.md

 ## Installation

-Install this extension in your CKAN instance is as easy as intall any other CKAN extension.
+Install this extension in your CKAN instance is as easy as install any other CKAN extension.

 * Activate your virtual environment
 ```